 The Play Station

-In the world of computer, the Play Station console was groundbreaking.
+In the world of computers, the Play Station console was groundbreaking.
 It changed the face of digital entertainment.
 “Oye, tune PS 1 nahi khareeda abhi tak” were some phrases that were in circulation.

 How times have changed